Freedom of religious and other beliefs:

 - Beyond organized minority religions, to include:

-- People with minority beliefs about deity, humanity, and the rest of the universe?
+- People with minority beliefs about deity, humanity, and the rest of the universe -- perhaps with unique beliefs?

 The title to this essay lists six such groups.
 There are more, including Apatheism, Deism, Henotheism, Ignosticism, Monism, Monotheism, Kathenontheism, Omnism, Panentheism, Pantheism, Transtheism, and probably others that we have never stumbled across.